andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

   }
 ```

  This will create the *inventory.ini* in the */proxmox/kubespray/inventory/k8s-cluster-02/* for Kubespray/Ansible to use.
-Then I will fire a command to trigger the ansible command:
+Then it will fire a command refering to a bash script (more on that further down) to trigger the Ansible command:

 ```bash
 ansible-playbook -i inventory/k8s-cluster-02/inventory.ini --become --become-user=root cluster.yml -u ubuntu